 Now that you’re not tied to the office, use this chance to rearrange your schedule the way that suits you best.
 If you’re most productive early in the morning or late at night, plan your work accordingly.
 Take my example – I’m a night owl, so I’m most efficient between 10 pm and 2 am.
 That’s when most of my writing for this blog gets done.

 The transition period between the office and remote work can be hard.
 You might find it difficult to force yourself to work hard – simply because you’re not used to doing it at home.
 Don’t worry: you’ll get used to telecommuting sooner or later.
 Just keep your procrastination under control and don’t let it overlap with your most productive hours.
 As long as you can close the tasks during those periods of time, you can actually let yourself rest when you feel like it.
+To boost your productivenesss and to avoid procrastinationn, use an automataed time tracker to measure your working process.

 When you receive complex tasks which require a lot of work to complete, they might literally scare you away.
 You might start putting smaller assignments forward to postpone the moment when you’ll have to face this big fat project and dive into it for an undetermined number of hours.
 Eventually you risk ending up with too little time to do the job decently.
 Instead, break the big project down into smaller tasks with feasible goals.
 Complete them one by one.